Skip to content

 At a Writing Centre appoinment, you can expect to:

-meet a writing consultant who is welcoming, sympathetic, and respectful;
+• meet a highly trained peer tutor who is welcoming, sympathetic, and respectful;

-over time, build a better understanding of your own strengths and weaknesses as a writer and develop strategies to help you improve both!
+• over time, build a better understanding of your own strengths and weaknesses and develop strategies to help you improve both!

 The first time you visit, you will be asked to register for the system by filling in a form.
 You will only need to do this once.